mackiser/astro-theme-cactus/src/content/post/cybersploit-v1/index.md

 :::

 ## Host Discovery
-First we will find our own IP address and see what subnet we are on.
-Then we can scan for the IP Address of the target machine.
+First, we will find our own IP address to determine the subnet we are on.
+Then, we will scan for the IP address of the target machine.

 ```sh {3}
 # ifconfig -a